mozilla/extension-workshop/src/content/documentation/publish/promoting-your-extension.md

 Simply save these images, put them on your website, and link them to your add-on’s listing on [addons.mozilla.org](https://addons.mozilla.org).

+The button is also available as an [.svg file](https://blog.mozilla.org/addons/files/2020/04/get-the-addon-fx-apr-2020.svg).

 {% endcapture %}
 {% include modules/column-w-toc.liquid
   id: "promote-your-addon"